Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-How does the LA obtaining process play out in reality — successful cases, refusals and unexpected turns?
+How does the LA process play out in reality — successful cases, refusals and unexpected turns?

 1

-Successful LA from Moscow — 9 months of waiting
+Successful LA from Moscow — 9 months waiting

 A Russian citizen with his own business.
 Applied March 20 — approved December 19 (9 months).
 Activity: consulenza imprenditoriale.
-No additional requests.
-Key factor — a strong public profile and proven ties to Italy.
+No requests for additional documents.
+Key factor — a good public profile and proven ties to Italy.

 2